Everything You Need To Know

 There you have it, SAP Private Cloud Edition in a nutshell.
-A new multi-Cloud solution to deploy your SAP BusinessObjects allowing you to save time on both the maintenance and upgrading of an on-premise deployment, giving your organization the time to work on more value-added projects.
-SAP seems to have found the best compromise and offer a path to innovation, extended maintenance for SAP BusinessObjects all while benefiting from the benefits of the Cloud.
+A new multi-Cloud solution to deploy your SAP BusinessObjects allowing you to save time on both the maintenance and upgrading of an on-premise deployment, giving your organization the time to work on more value-added projects to meet business needs.
+SAP seems to have found the best compromise and offer a path to innovation, and extended maintenance for SAP BusinessObjects all while benefiting from the benefits of the Cloud.

 Still would like to know more on why you should make the move?
 Read the next part of our series on the 7 reasons to migrate to SAP PCE.

 During our LinkedIn Live on everything you need to know on SAP Private Cloud Edition, we got asked lots of interesting questions and we thought it was a great opportunity to do a wrap-up of them all here for you:

 SAP advises looking into the PCE Cloud Appliance Library where you will find some BI 4.3 instances that run on hyperscalers to demonstrate how it runs in a Cloud environment.
 Essentially it’s just the same BI 4.3 platform as on-premise but hosted on the Cloud so there is nothing new to show.